A0D1I2L3/PottaPaatt/README.md

 ### Project Description

-React based muisc player that allows you to do everything EXCEPT actually listen to music.
+React based music player that allows you to do everything EXCEPT actually listen to music.

 ---